yellingatcode/yet-another-commit-checker/README.md

 ### Known Issues

-1. Issue JQL Matcher: Paging through search results not yet implemented.
-If query returns more than 50 issues, YACC may not find the issue.
-2. Commit Message Regex: If regex is set, Git revert commits might be rejected because Git sets the commit message of the revert by default.
+1. Commit Message Regex: If regex is set, Git revert commits might be rejected because Git sets the commit message of the revert by default.

 ### TODO